obsidian-tasks-group/obsidian-tasks/docs/Advanced/Tasks Api.md

 ## `executeToggleTaskDoneCommand: (line: string, path: string) => string;`

 > [!released]
-This method was introduced in Tasks X.Y.Z.
+> Introduced in Tasks X.Y.Z.

 Executes the 'Tasks: Toggle task done' command on the supplied line string.
 It toggles and updates a task line according to a user's preferences, accounting for recurrance rules and completed status.
 It returns a string representing the toggled task.